 The clear, clean lakes of Algonquin offer endless opportunities for swimming.
 All campgrounds and picnic areas have designated beach areas.

-Algonquin Provincial Park has as much to offer the visitor in the winter as during the summer.
-Highway 60 is ploughed and sanded all winter and many trails are available for the winter visitor.
-The Algonquin Visitor Centre is open on winter weekends and daily during the March break.
+Algonquin Provincial Park has as much to offer visitors in the winter as during the summer.
+Highway 60 is ploughed and sanded all winter and many trails are available for winter visitors.
+The Algonquin Visitor Centre is open on winter weekends and daily during March break.
 A valid permit is required to use the park.
 Permits can be purchased at the East or West Gates or at the self-service station at the Mew Lake Campground.

 Cross-country Skiing - Algonquin has three trail networks for cross-country skiing.
 They offer trails of varying lengths and degrees of difficulty.